-T-Mobile Prism official, priced at $19.99 with contract or $149.99 withoutAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile Prism official, priced at $19.99 with contract or $149.99 withoutAlex Wagner - Editorial Director of News and Content

 And just like that, the T-Mobile Prism has made the jump from rumored handset to official member of the Magenta family.
 T-Mobile has just announced the Prism, which the carrier describes as a "budget-friendly option" for customers in the market for their first smartphone.
 The Prism will be available at Best Buy starting on May 6th and Walmart a few days later on May 9th, with the handset hitting T-Mobile stores nationwide as well as the carrier's website on May 23rd.
 Pricing is set at $19.99 with a two-year contract and $50 mail-in rebate or $149.99 without a commitment.

 So what kind of specs does the Prism pack?
 According to T-Mobile it's got a 3.5-inch HVGA touchscreen, 3.2-megapixel camera and Android 2.3 Gingerbread.
 Although the Prism may not be a super high-end handset with bleeding edge specs, it looks like a nice option for anyone in the market for an affordable smartphone, especially with its $20 on-contract/$150 off-contract pricing.
 T-Mobile's announcement of the Prism is available below.

 Statement: T-Mobile Introduces Its Latest Budget-Friendly Smartphone: T-Mobile Prism

 Built for first-time smartphone customers, the new Android device is expected to be available starting May 6.